AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/install-the-mobile-sdk.md

 ---
-title: Install the Adobe Mobile SDK in a Mobile iOS Objective-C app
+title: Install the Adobe Experience Platform Mobile SDK in a Mobile iOS Objective-C app
 description: Learn how to get your tags property's embed codes and implement them in your website.
 This lesson is part of the Implement the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
 exl-id: 97a9bdce-d1f0-46b7-a2e8-4a6d4cd4884c
 ---
-# Install the Mobile SDK
+# Install the Adobe Experience Platform Mobile SDK

 In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your tags property's Development environment.